natlogica/hundred-days/r1-log.md

 ### R1D65
 Review of web design principles, color, typography and UI.
 Apply principles to redesign and rebrand an existing website.

+### R1D66
+Learning about RESTful APIs.
+Using these to improve the Cafe Network website and create its own API.